Lakhman/mysql-workbench-schema-exporter/README.md

   * `extendsClass`

     Extend a base class, must be full namespace path to cache.
 Default is `false`.

-  * `useGedmo`

-    This is Doctrine specific, if we're using Gedmo Timestampable and Sluggable, then set this to `true`, this will automatically add the `use Gedmo\Mapping\Annotation as Gedmo;` statement to the top of all entity classes (to import the annotation)

 ### Comment behavior for Doctrine 2.0 Annotation